 Introduction to the Best Iceland Restaurants

 Many dishes incorporate meat and seafood with vegetables, producing a balanced meal.
 Freshness and quality are essential factors in maintaining the integrity of the ingredients.
 Seafood is a staple of Icelandic cuisine.
-It can be prepared in many different ways, but some of the most popular are gravlax, raw salmon, and stews.
+It can be prepared in many ways, but some of the most popular are gravlax, raw salmon, and stews.
 Grilled meats are another popular Icelandic dish.
 In addition to meats, fish and game are used in stews, soups, and other dishes.

 The Most Affordable Iceland Restaurants